-In addition, the building and operation of the Corporation's facilities and business are capital intensive.
+The building and operation of the Corporation's facilities and business are capital intensive.
 In order to execute the anticipated growth strategy, the Corporation will require some additional equity and/or debt financing to support on-going operations, to undertake capital expenditures or to undertake acquisitions or other business combination transactions.